Luther Lassiter: Early life

 Queried on the subject of his pitching, Lassiter himself said, "Oh, sure, I played some baseball.
-In fact, it was at some little old ball game that I once ate twelve hot dogs and drank thirteen Cokes and Orange Crushes, and everybody fell to calling me Wimpy" (after the J. Wellington Wimpy character of the Popeye comic strip by the same name who loved to eat hamburgers).
-So instead of baseball, Lassiter focused on pool, developing his game at City Billiards in Elizabeth City.
+In fact, it was at some little old ball game that I once ate twelve hot dogs and drank thirteen Cokes and Orange Crushes, and everybody fell to calling me Wimpy" (after the J. Wellington Wimpy character of the Popeye comic strip who loved to eat hamburgers).
+Instead of baseball, Lassiter focused on pool, developing his game at City Billiards in Elizabeth City.
 The owner of the pool room there, a man named Speedy Ives, allowed Lassiter to enter through the back door and to shoot whenever he wanted as long as Lassiter swept the floors and cleaned the pool tables.

 As a young man, Lassiter became afflicted with a condition which he termed "the swolls"; it would follow him throughout his life.
 This was a condition in which Lassiter's lips would puff up and become red and swollen when an attractive member of the opposite sex approached him with affection.
 This peculiarity first appeared in the early 1940s when Lassiter was in Norfolk, Virginia.

-Minnesota Fats remembered his friend's condition well: "[Lassiter's] lips would be all puffed up and at first I thought it was from wiping off the lipstick.
+Rudolf "Minnesota Fats" Wanderone remembered his friend's condition well: "[Lassiter's] lips would be all puffed up and at first I thought it was from wiping off the lipstick.
 But there was nothing he could do about it, so he finally gave up on tomatoes across the board by remaining a bachelor.
-Evelyn told Wimpy he should fall in love and get married, but Wimpy would always say, 'Bless you, Mrs. Wanderone, but I'm already in love - I'm in love with pool.'
+Evelyn told Wimpy he should fall in love and get married, but Wimpy would always say, 'Bless you, Mrs. Wanderone, but I'm already in love – I'm in love with pool.'
 And he really was."